guillermooo/sublime-undocs/source/core/build_systems.rst

 Build Systems
 =============

-**The specifics of this topic target Sublime Text X.**

 .. seealso::

    :doc:`Reference for build systems <../reference/build_systems>`
         Complete documentation on all available options, variables, etc.

-If you need to run your files through build programs like ``make``, command line utilities like ``tidy``, interpreters, etc., you can use **build systems**.
 Build systems provide a convenient way to pass arguments and environment information to external programs.
+Use build systems if you need to run your files through build programs like ``make``, command line utilities like ``tidy``, interpreters, etc.

 .. note::
-    The programs you want to call from Sublime Text X via build systems must be in your ``PATH``.
+    The program you want to call from a build system must be in your ``PATH``.

 File Format
 ***********

-Like many other configuration files in Sublime Text X, build systems use JSON.
+Like many other configuration files in Sublime Text, build systems use JSON.
-Build systems have the extension ``sublime-build`` and must be located somewhere under the ``Packages`` folder (e.g. ``Packages\User``).
+Build systems have the extension ``sublime-build`` and must be located somewhere under the ``Packages`` folder (e.g. ``Packages/User``).

 Example
 *******